 5. Make sure you have the right shoes

 A change to your usual training may require a new style of footwear, or you might need to ‘turn over’ your shoes more often as you clock up more mileage.
 A second pair may be worth considering.
 Always seek fitting and prescription advice from a reputable running shoe store or sports podiatrist.
-Here are a few things to keep in mind when buying running shoes.

 6. Don’t bite off more than you can chew